The Pomsky is on the rise.

-And like all first generation mixes, there is opposition to existence of the Pomsky
+And like all first generation mixes, there is opposition to existence of the Pomsky.

-Here are some of the claims made about Pomsky breeders
+Here are some of the claims made about Pomsky breeders.

 Claims made about Pomsky breeders

-- People only breed Pomskies to make money
+- People only breed Pomskies to make money.

-- Pomsky breeders rip off unsuspecting puppy buyers
+- Pomsky breeders rip off unsuspecting puppy buyers.

-- There are no reputable breeders of Pomskies
+- There are no reputable breeders of Pomskies.

-- It is dangerous to cross two purebred dogs together
+- It is dangerous to cross two purebred dogs together.

-- Pomskies have no health tests
+- Pomskies have no health tests.

-Now let’s take a look at the facts
+Now let’s take a look at the facts.

 The facts about mixed breeding

-Arguably it has nothing to do with anyone else.
+It has nothing to do with anyone else.

 Raising a healthy litter requires time, effort and money.

 As you will discover when you attempt to insure it.

-The truth is that dogs, purebred and otherwise, are priced according to what the breeder thinks they can get for their puppies.
+Dogs are priced according to what the breeder thinks they can get for their puppies.

-As long as you are aware that you can buy a purebred puppy for much less than you are paying for your Pomeranian Husky mix, and are not being misled.
+If you are aware that you can buy a purebred puppy for less than you are paying for your Pomeranian Husky mix, you are not being misled.

 Are purebred dogs healthier?

 And shockingly, in some cases is a risk factor for health problems.

 As you can see in our bulldog example above.

-Dogs with flat faces, and dogs with overly long backs relative to their leg length being prime examples.
+Dogs with flat faces, and overly long backs relative to their leg length, being prime examples.